 - Later media justified the trench run.
 Turns out they did so to take cover from the heavy surface fire, as demonstrated in Rogue Squadron II: Rogue Leader, in which going above the trench will see you getting pelted by turbo laser fire.

 - Action Prologue: The very first scene of the film starts with the famous shot of the Star Destroyer chasing the Tantive IV.

-- Achilles' Heel: The Death Star is a moon sized space station capable of destroying a planet, with only one significant weakness; a two meter wide exhaust port that leads directly to the stations reactor.
-Even then, the staff is ray shielded, so only proton torpedoes have any chance of getting through, and a it's still a very slim chance at best.
+- Achilles' Heel: The Death Star is a moon sized space station capable of destroying a planet, with only one significant weakness; a two meter wide exhaust port that leads directly to the station's reactor.
+Even then, the port is ray shielded, so only proton torpedoes have any chance of getting through, and it's still a very slim chance at best.

 - Actually, I Am Him: Ben Kenobi is also Obi-Wan Kenobi.Obi-Wan Kenobi: Of course I know him.
 He's me.

 - Airstrike Impossible: The Trench Run.
 Not only is the Trench guarded by heavy gun towers and TIE Fighters, but at the end of it all is a target so small, the only hopes of hitting it at all are via a targeting computer or The Force.

 - Air-Vent Passageway: While it is generally regarded as the arch-Aerial Canyon Chase, the Death Star penetration scene is much of an Air Vent Passageway occurrence of The Infiltration, with plenty of Canyon Chase topping on it.
 The combination of the two tropes is precisely the trick that fools Darth Vader and gets Luke that Happy Ending.